cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

 [![Automated Check](https://img.shields.io/badge/Automated_Check-5E9732)](#key-terminology)

 <!--Policy: MS.TEAMS.5.3v2; Criticality: SHOULD -->
-- _Rationale:_ Allowing custom apps integration can expose the agency to potential vulnerabilities present in an app not managed by the agency.
+- _Rationale:_ Allowing Teams integration with custom apps can expose the agency to potential vulnerabilities present in an app not managed by the agency.
 By allowing only specific apps approved by the agency and blocking all others, the agency can limit its exposure to custom app vulnerabilities.
-- _Last modified:_ August 2025
+- _Last modified:_ August 2026
 - _Note:_ This policy applies to the Global (Org-wide default) policy, all custom policies if they exist, and the org-wide settings.
 Custom policies MAY be created to allow more flexibility for specific users.
-Custom apps are not available in GCC, GCC High, or DoD regions.
+Custom apps may not be available in the Government Community Cloud (GCC), GCC High, and Department of Defense (DoD) regions.
 - _NIST SP 800-53 Rev. 5 FedRAMP High Baseline Mapping:_ CM-11
 - _MITRE ATT&CK TTP Mapping:_
   - [T1195: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)